redwoodjs/redwoodjs-com-archive/docs/graphql.md

 Attackers often submit expensive, nested queries that could overload your database or expend costly resources.

-Typically, these types of  complex and expensive queries are usually huge deeply nested and take advantage of an understanding of your schema (hence why schema introspection is disabled byu default in production) and the data model relationships to create "cyclical" queries.
+Typically, these types of  complex and expensive queries are usually huge deeply nested and take advantage of an understanding of your schema (hence why schema introspection is disabled by default in production) and the data model relationships to create "cyclical" queries.

 Such unbounded GraphQL queries allow attackers to abuse query depth and with enough depth, this can easily impact your Graphql server and application.